 Currently there is no water service to the sile, but the CH2M utility study in 2016 indicated that water can be provided to their either from the City of Wilsonville.
 The City of Wilsonville gets their water from City of Wilsonville (Willamette Treatment Plant).
 The current capacity in the plant is 15 MGD but it can be increased by 70 MGD.
 The City of Wilsonville water study for the region accounted for 0.75 MGD of water being required for industrial use.
-The increased water demand for 0.75 MGD of water being required for industrial use.
-The increased water demand for the proposed schemes assumes that wwater lines are installed in Garbams Ferry the proposed carelopment.
-The water fines are stateled in the stude are will not connect to this line.
-Water lines will be installed within the aubit for the study are will not connect to this line.
-Water lines will be installed within the sublic roadway shown on the schemes.
+The increased water demand for the proposed schemes can be served by the planned improvements in the area.
+The utility layout for each scheme assumes that wwater lines are installed in Garbams Ferry the proposed activencement.
+The weter lines are stateled in the stude area will nor connect to this line.
+Water lines will be installed within the aubulic roadway shown on the schemes...